jdx/mise/SECURITY.md

 secure than installing any random tool from the internet.

 Just because a plugin is inside of the shorthand registry (so you can run `rtx install foo@`, does not mean I vouch for it.
-I have no idea who almost anyone that builds those plugins is.
+I have no idea who almost anyone that builds those plugins are.
 If it's coming from the rtx-plugins GitHub org, you can have more trust in it.
 (See the owners with `rtx plugins ls-remote --urls`).

 Over time we should be able to move more plugins into being fully maintained by rtx.
 I plan to add an